Women’s Health Physiotherapy

 - Frequency - when you go to the toilet lot of times in the day or night

-- Prolapse – a feeling of heaviness in the vagina
+- Prolapse – a feeling of heaviness or a bulge in the vagina

 - Pelvic Floor Exercises - video